nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 #### Get GPIO Sysfs File Name

 To address a GPIO port via sysfs, you do not use the C.H.I.P.
 Pro or GR8 pin name.
-Sysfs sees the pins as another set of names.
-To find out what number or name to use for each GPIO pin reference the table below.
+Sysfs sees the pins as another set of numbers.
+To find out what number to use for each GPIO pin reference the table below.

 **Sysfs Pin Names**